rdov/rdov.github.io/rdov_whitepaper.md

 ## Future Development Thesis

 The RDOV business model is based on industry best-practices but untested in specifics.
 Among other things, this means that contracts and basic details of RDOV arrangements have not been worked out.
-These need to be created, and then beta tested by entrepreneurial stakeholders such.
+These need to be created, and then beta tested by entrepreneurs.

 This whitepaper and other generic RDOV resources such as use cases and sample contracts will be hosted on the rdov.co domain as a public service by Deginner.